pyomeca/ezc3d/README.md

 ```C++
 ezc3d::c3d c3d("path/to/c3d.c3d");
 ```
+Additionnally, a default `ignoreBadFormatting` flag can be set to `true` so file with bad formatting are read even though they are not formatted properly.
+This must be used with caution as it can result in segmentation fault, depending on the reason the formatting is bad.
 Please note that on Windows, the path must be `/` or `\\` separated (and not only`\`), for obvious reasons.

 ### Write a C3D